A method to segment maps from different modalities using free space layout -- MAORIS : MAp Of RIpples Segmentation: Map segmentation

 \subsection{Merging of ripple regions}

 \labelsubseccounter{subsec:ripples}

 The FSI provides an over-segmented map where variations of size, however small, are represented (see \cref{fig:freespaceregion}).
-Small variations in pixel value create ripples, i.e very thin regions that vary slightly in pixel values and look like little undulations.
-Those are often present between bigger regions and the second step of the algorithm removes them by merging them into relevant regions.
+Small variations in pixel value create ripples, i.e very thin regions that vary slightly in pixel values.
+Those are often present between bigger regions and the second step of the algorithm removes them by merging them into larger regions.

 However, it is important that ripples are merged into the region they belong to.
 Otherwise, two ripples could be merged together, creating a non-ripple region where there shouldn't be any, over-segmenting the map.
 Since ripples are smaller than the region they belong to, by considering regions from the one with the highest pixel value to the lowest, the algorithm merges large ripples into large regions first, before merging the smaller ripples into the remaining regions, thus avoiding over-segmentation.